MCAT Percentiles and How They Are Calculated

 The MCAT Percentile:

 The MCAT is the standard measure of a student's readiness to handle college-level medical courses.
-The MCAT is scored on the basis of four sections namely Physical Science, Biological Science, Verbal Reasoning and Writing Sample sections.
-Accordingly, four separate scores are drawn out of the four sections, based on which the MCAT percentiles scores are calculated.
-The MCAT percentiles show your performance as compared to the performance of other MCAT test takers from the past years.
+The test is scored on the basis of four sections namely Physical Science, Biological Science, Verbal Reasoning and Writing Sample sections.
+Accordingly, four separate scores are drawn out of the four sections, based on which the percentile scores are calculated.
+The percentiles show your performance as compared to the performance of other MCAT test takers from the past years.

-The MCAT percentiles act as an important criterion for medical school admissions as they serve as an active factor of judging the eligibility of test takers for the medical school courses.
-The percentile for MCAT is scored after a lot of deliberation, from calculating the raw score and then transforming the raw score into the scaled score.
-Hence, the MCAT percentiles go a long way in determining whether a test taker deserves to pursue medical school courses in reputed colleges.
-In this article, we shall see how the MCAT percentiles are calculated and what role they play in relation to the MCAT scores.
+The percentiles of MCAT act as an important criterion for medical school admissions as they serve as an active factor of judging the eligibility of test takers for the medical school courses.
+The percentile is scored after a lot of deliberation, from calculating the raw score and then transforming the raw score into the scaled score.
+Hence, the percentiles scores go a long way in determining whether a test taker deserves to pursue medical school courses in reputed colleges.
+In this article, we shall see how the percentiles are calculated and what role they play in relation to the MCAT scores.

 The Process of Percentile Formulation: